lots0logs/gnome-shell-extension-status-menu-buttons/README.md

-# gnome-shell-extension-status-menu-buttons
+# Status Menu Buttons

-Adds a hibernate, suspend, & lock button to the GNOME status menu.
+A **GNOME Shell Extension** that adds a hibernate, suspend, & lock button to the GNOME status menu.

 ### Dependancies
 * LightDM